-- The Declaration of Understanding/Environmental Contract is signed between the relevant parties. - One week's written notice given to the Department before commencement of any construction activity (As per EA). - On-Site Start-Up Meeting has been held - Site and No-Go areas has been identified and demarcated. - Contractors are in possession of the EMP and other relevant documentation - Contractors/Sub contractors have signed the Declaration Of Understanding - All mandatory site equipment is in place - On Site Environmental Education & Awareness training session has taken place with all relevant construction personnel present.
+- The Declaration of Understanding/Environmental Contract is signed between the relevant parties. - One week's [seven (7) days] written notice given to the Department before commencement of any construction activity (As per EA). - On-Site Start-Up Meeting has been held - Site and No-Go areas has been identified and demarcated. - Contractors are in possession of the EMP and other relevant documentation - Contractors/Sub contractors have signed the Declaration Of Understanding - All mandatory site equipment is in place - On Site Environmental Education & Awareness training session has taken place with all relevant construction personnel present.

-NB: Work refers to: Camp Establishment, Earthmoving activities and any pre-limitary construction activities.
+NB: Work refers to: Camp Establishment, Earthmoving activities and any preliminarary construction activities.

-7.3 ISSUES OF CONCERN
+5.3 ISSUES OF CONCERN

-Issues of concern that were identified in the Environmental Impact Assessment process and included in the EA or detailed in the Environmental Impact Report must be addressed during the "On Site Start-Up Meeting" and must be included in the On-Site Start-Up Report.
+Issues of concern that were identified in the Environmental Impact Assessment process and included in the EA or detailed in the Basic Assessment Report must be addressed during the "On Site Start-Up Meeting" and must be included in the On-Site Start-Up Report.
 Issues of Concern include but shall not be limited or restricted to the following:

-- Search-and-rescue of Aloe grandidentata
+- Installation and operation of Ungerground Storage Tanks (USTs);

+- Storage and handling of dangerous goods (namely petrol and diesel);

+- Clearance of vegetation within the identified vegetation type;

+- Hazardous material/substance storage, handling, and disposal;

-- Waste management and disposal (including removal of waste presently on site);
+- Waste management and disposal;

 - Mandatory site equipment;

 - Establishment of construction site;

+- Site demarcation and No-go areas

 - Above ground bulk fuel storage facilities (if required);

-- Concrete works & batching plant facilities;
+- Concrete works;

-- Soil erosion & sediment control;
+- Soil erosion & sediment control; and

-- Use and storing of hazardous substances;

-- Establishment of temporary laydown areas; and
+- Establishment of temporary laydown areas.

-- Dust mitigation

-7.4 SITE SPECIFIC ARRANGEMENTS & CONSTRUCTION PROCEDURES
+5.4 SITE SPECIFIC ARRANGEMENTS & CONSTRUCTION PROCEDURES

-7.4.1 On-site start-up meeting
+5.4.1 On-site start-up meeting